Hisato-Komatsu/MARL_ESN_pedestrian/README.md

 # updates

+Note: The dates in the directory names reflect the date when the erratum was submitted to the journal.

+-2026/02/23
+Modified the codes in the following directory to improve efficiency:
+erratum_Sec3_Dec22_2025

+-2025/12/25
+Uploaded modified codes for the Erratum correcting inefficient processes.
+Directory: erratum_Sec3_Dec22_2025.

+-2025/12/24
+Uploaded modified codes for the Erratum mainly correcting the non-standard algorithm.
+Directory: erratum_Sec1and2_Dec22_2025

+-2024/03/22
-2024/03/22 modified inefficient calculations.
+modified inefficient calculations.

+-2024/03/22
-2024/03/22 uplaoded DRL codes used for comparison of performance.
+uplaoded DRL codes used for comparison of performance.

+# Notes on Reproducibility

+One hyperparameter was omitted in the paper: update frequency of DQN per one environmental step = 1

 # Credits